zjinys/mqtt-django-bridge/examples/sample_project/README.md

 # Sample Project

-This project uses the chasgimqtt interface to receive data from an MQTT broker.
+This project uses the django-mqtt-bridge interface to receive data from an MQTT broker.

 Install dependencies: